 Average debtor days for UK businesses was estimated at 52 days in 2016.11 Total late payment debt owed to businesses represented £31 billion.12 In order to be conservative, we exclude small and micro businesses from this analysis hence only 67% of this debt is considered, which represents £21 billion.
-The assumed interest rate for a credit facility is 5% over the base rate, i.e. 5.25%.
+The assumed interest rate for a credit facility is 5% over the base rate, i.e. 5.50%.

-This analysis assumes that over a ten-year period, the take-up of this solution by end-users will be up to 18%, i.e. up to 18% of business transactions carried out by medium and large businesses will be subject to the use of this solution.
+This analysis assumes that over a ten-year period, the take-up of this solution by end-users will be up to 18%, i.e. up to 18% of business transactions carried out by medium and large businesses will be subject to the use of this solution (see section 0 for adoption assumptions table).

-If Request to Pay reduces average debtors' days by around 5% i.e. 2.6 days, this would mean businesses could save between £550 million and £670 million in discounted financing costs during the period 2019-2031.
+If Request to Pay reduces average debtors' days by around 5% i.e. 2.6 days, this would mean businesses could save between £600 million and £740 million in discounted financing costs during the period 2019-2031.